Sayed-Soroush-Hashemi/ostor_java_final_version/README.md

 When you turn on the computer, first it creates hardware pieces and plugs them all to the `MotherBoard` object and then boots the OS.
 More specifically, when the `Main` class runs, it creates a `MotherBoard` object.
 This object creates all required hardware objects, according to the given arguments(e.g. number of cores).
 Then it boots the OS.
 By booting I mean it creates an `Ostor` object and introduces each hardware piece to it one by one.
 The `Ostor` object creates a driver object for each hardware to manage it.
 After this stage, the initial program, which its path is given in the arguments, will be compiled.
 After compilation stage, `Ostor` object has a thread containing the generated sequence of instructions.
 From now on, the `CPU` object plays the central role.
 In an "almost" infinite loop, it walks through all its cores one by one and asks them to run a single instruction.

 A core has a `HardwareThread` object.
 Normally, it gets its next instruction and calls its `execute` method.
 But if the thread object equals to `null`, then this core is idle and must ask the OS for a thread to run.
-Note that it`s possible that the OS has no thread in the ready queue.
+Note that it's possible that the OS has no thread in the ready queue.
 In this case, the core remains idle.
 The core might realize that the thread it is supposed to run has run out of instructions, has been killed, or is waiting for a process, thread, or semaphore.
 In this case, it should report to the OS and asks for another thread.
 This sort of communication between `core` and the OS is accomplished by the interrupt mechanism.
-Note that the `core`'s timer might cause an interrupt as well.
+Note that the `core`s timer might cause an interrupt as well.

 So, the simulated computer works just like a normal computer.

 ### 4. How to run the project?
-You just need to run the folliwing commands in terminal:
+You just need to run the following commands in your terminal:
 ```shell
 cd <project directory>
 mkdir out
 cd src
 javac Main.java -d ../out/
 ```
-Now you only need to run the follwing command to run the initial program with Ostor:
+Now you only need to run the following command to run the initial program with Ostor:
 ```shell
 cd ../out/
 java Main [optional arguments] <initial program path>
 ```

 ### 5. Who are the contributors?
-The team consists of Elnaz Mehrzadeh, Bahar Salamatian, and of course me.
-The contributers' github account will be added to this README file soon.
+The team consists of [Elnaz Mehrzadeh](https://github.com/elie-naz), Bahar Salamatian, and of course me.
+The contributors' Github account will be added to this README file soon.

-### 6. Why haven't this project been added to git until it was over?
+### 6. Why hasn't this project be added to git until it was over?
-As team leader, I was responsible for such choices and convincing team members.
-After so many failures, I learned something about mixture of team work and learning: Never learn two new things at once in the same project.
+As the team leader, I was responsible for such choices and convincing team members.
+After so many failures, I learned something about the mixture of team work and learning: Never learn two new things at once in the same project.

 ### 7. Why is this readme structured like this?
-I always struggled finding information I want in readme pages.
+I always struggled to find the information I want in readme pages.
 I found the "question-answer" format richest for those who just want to skim, like me.